MarcoJiralerspong/dpyd/README.md

 Once filtered, we compare the allele frequency of these variants as well as the relative frequency of the INESSS variants (compared to all the variants) for each population provided in gnomAD.

-## Process

-We begin by downloading our data which comes from 3 sources:
-- gnomAD: It provides us with the allele counts/homozygote counts of variations, separated in to 7 different populations.
-For each variant, it also specifies the confidence that there is some Loss of Function (LOF) as well as the Filter.
-This information is available in a VCF file.
-- ClinVar: Has the clinical significance of certain variants available once again in a VCF file.
-- CPIC: Has a list of variants for which fluoropyrimidines might be harmful.
-Gives us the Allele Functional Status for these variants which is either normal, decreased or no function.

-We then combine all 3 data sources together in to a central .tsv file (similar to a .csv except uses tabs instead of commas) where for each variant, we include the relevant fields from each data source.

-After, we separate the variants into 4 independent categories (i.e. we exclude from category 2 the variants in category 1, we exclude from category 3 the variants in category 1 and 2, etc.):
-- INESSS: The 4 variants that INESSS recommends that we screen.
-- CPIC: Variants with either "Decreased" or "No function" according to the CPIC.
-- ClinVar: Variants with either "Likely_pathogenic", "Pathogenic/Likely_pathogenic" or "Pathogenic" clinical significance.
-- LOF: Variants with either "HC" or "LC" for LOF.

-With the separated data, we can then compare and analyse the relative allele frequencies of different categories for different populations.
-Specifically, we can examine with plots how effective the 4 variants chosen by INESSS are at dealing with all cases of variants causing defects.

 ## Required Packages

  - numpy